Adam-Collier/portfolio-site/content/blog/2020-05-30/index.md

 published: true
 ---

 This week I delved into the world of Gutenberg blocks and created my first block (it took a while...).
 In the following, I'll show you how to create your own and mention some of the trials and tribulations I encountered along the way.
-One important thing to note is none of this would have been possible without all of the hard work put into the `create guten block` project so a big thanks to those chaps.
+One important thing to note is none of this would have been possible without all of the hard work put into the `create guten block` project so a big thanks to those guys.
 Okay, now the small talk is over with lets jump right in.

+### Setup Create Guten Block
 First, we need to create our block, I'm going to call mine hero block, in our plugin directory by doing the following:

 ```bash
 # make sure you are in your plugins directory